Why you need this

-Does your experiment involves multiple pieces of equipment that all have their own software packages that don't talk to each other?
-Or are you using a Neuropixels system with a separate auxiliary data acquisition board (e.g., NIDAQ) alongside an IMEC acquisition module?
-Do you want to synchronize recorded data or events across these systems?
+Your experiment involves multiple pieces of recording equipment with their own software packages and don't talk to each other.
+For example, you might be using a PXI board for acquiring Neuropixels data with a separate auxiliary data acquisition board (e.g., NIDAQ).

 Synchronization techniques.
 A. A bar code generated by the Barcoder.
-Each bit in the code is reliably decodable.
-That's not an A, that's an A+.
-B. A bar code generated by other devices comprising a sequence of consecutive high or low bits.
+Each bit in the code is reliably decodable, even if you don't know the sampling rate.
+B. A bar code generated by other devices comprising a start marker followed by sequence of consecutive high or low bits.
 Where do these consecutive high or low bits start and stop?
-Confusing, potentially disasterous.
-Good idea, not quite all the way there: B. C. A simple synchronization pulse allows for alignment between devices, but fails catastrophically in case of any missing data.
-If there's only one, it will not account for temporal drift.
-Average, but passing.
-C. F. Too many experiments are still performed without any directly encoded synchronization at all, relying instead of the intrinsic timing accuracy of every individual component of the system.
+Confusing, potentially disastrous.
+C. A simple synchronization pulse every five seconds allows for alignment between devices, but fails catastrophically in the event of missing data/dropped frames.
+F. Too many experiments are still performed without any directly encoded synchronization at all, relying instead of the intrinsic timing accuracy of every individual component of the system.

 Use case: Neuropixels and OpenEphys